Codeine / promethazine Side Effects

 Applies to codeine / promethazine: oral syrup

-Check with your doctor immediately if any of the following side effects occur while taking codeine / promethazine:Incidence not known
+You should check with your doctor immediately if any of these side effects occur when taking codeine / promethazine:Incidence not known

 - Abdominal or stomach pain